fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details>
     <summary>

-## Iblis refused to bow down to Adam
+## Iblis (Satan) refused to bow down to Adam

 </summary>

 Iblis wanted to rule over his own kingdom and kept it to himself.
 Allah wanted to reveal his dark thoughts, so He created Adam.
 The Qur’an tells the story of Iblis several different times, each time offering different facets of the story.
-The version most relevant for our purposes, is in the seventh sura.

     We created you, We formed you; and then We commanded the angels, "bow down before Adam," and they bowed.
 But not Iblis; he refused to be one of those who bow.

     God said: "What prevented you from bowing down as I commanded you?"
 And he [Iblis] said: "I am better than he: You created me from fire and him from clay."

     God said: "Get down from here!
 Here is no place for your arrogance, Get out!
 You are the lowest of creatures!" but Iblis said, "Give me respite until the day they are raised." and God said, "You have respite."

     And then Iblis said, "Because you have put me in the wrong, I shall lie in wait for them on Your straight path; I will come from in front of them and I will come from behind them, from their right and their left; nor will you find that most of them are grateful." except for those of them who were righteous.

     God said, "Get out!
 You are disgraced and expelled!
 I swear I shall fill Hell with you and all who follow you."
+    Quran, Surah 7

 </details>